There are three ways to enter the Reserve.

 How to get there:

 St Michael’s Cave is located with in the Upper Rock Nature Reserve therefore to enter into St Michael’s Cave you must first purchase a ticket for the Nature Reserve which will also gain you entrance into other sites.
 This can be purchased with your Cable Car ticket.
-For the more independently minded we recommend you travel to the Top Station via the Cable Car then walk the 0.8km down hill to St Michael’s Cave.
+For the more independently minded we recommend you travel to the Top Station via the Cable Car then walk the 0.8km down hill to St Michael’s Cave, please note you will need a Walkers Ticket.
 Once you have finished your visit into the cave you can then walk another 0.9km down hill to the Ape’s Den from where you can catch the Cable Car back down to the base station which is just a 5 minute walk from the shops of Main Street.
-However please be advised that the Cable Car will not stop at the middle station between the months of April to October. (recommended ticket Cable Car & Nature Reserve combo ticket)
+However please be advised that the Cable Car will not stop at the middle station between the months of April to October inclusive.